-Each leg of the stool represents one of the bases for fine motor skills.
+Each leg of the stool represents one of the foundations for fine motor skills.
 When one of those legs is missing, or misshapen, the stool will wobble and topple over.
 Each of the legs has to be in place in order for the stool to be stable.

-If your child struggles to take part in fine motor activities, it may be because one of the "Bases" is less “stable” or less developed than
+If your child struggles to take part in fine motor activities, it may be because one of the "Foundations" is less “stable” or less developed than

-This article outlines the Four Essential Bases for Fine Motor Development and will point you in the right direction for activities to help your child get a good foundation for fine motor development.
+This article outlines the Four Essential Foundations for Fine Motor Development and will point you in the right direction for activities to help your child get a good foundation for fine motor development.

 If your child seems to be struggling with any of these skills, please ask for a referral to a pediatric occupational therapist!
 This website is not a substitute for an occupational therapy evaluation and treatment!